Zhenghai2000/Zhenghai-Chi.github.io/_pages/cv.md

 Education
 ======
 * BBA in Business Analytics, Macau University of Science and Technology, 2023
-  * Supervisor: Prof. Honghao Zhao & Dr. Chun Lu
-* Ph.D in Accounting, National University of Singapore, 2027 (expected)
+* Ph.D. in Accounting, National University of Singapore, 2027 (expected)
-  * Supervisor: Provost's Chair Professor Bin Ke

 Skills
 ======